longalexander/jekyll-now/writing/purpose.md

 **Purpose**

 "What is my purpose in life?" is a question that some people ask.
-As far as I can tell, it is common among people who do not endure a daily struggle to survive (eat/seek shelter etc).
+As far as I can tell at this early stage of my life, it seems common among people who do not endure a daily struggle to survive (eat/seek shelter etc).
 In my limited but privilieged experience at elite schools and universities, I have encountered many people with this question.

-It is a question that, when given to two people who have grown up in similar cultures, can really paralyze one person and hardly seem to bother the other.
+It is a question that can really paralyze one person and hardly seem to bother another.

 This chapter includes ideas on purpose from people I've had a chance to encounter through books, interviews, video, in-person etc.
-<br/><br/>
 <br/><br/>
 <br/><br/>